sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 16384 | semver                  | Follows the {{SEMVER}} specification
 {: #tbl-indexed-version-scheme-values title="Version Scheme Values"}

+[TODO: What text do we need to include to get a waiver to use SEMVER as a normative requirement?]

-The values above are registered in the IANA "SWID/CoSWID Version Scheme Value" registry defined in Section {{iana-version-scheme}}.
+The values above are registered in the IANA "Software Tag Version Scheme Values" registry defined in Section {{iana-version-scheme}}.
 Additional entries will likely be registered over time in this registry.

 These version schemes have partially overlapping value spaces.
 The following guidelines help to ensure that the most specific version-scheme is used: